-Three measures of wheat flour, on the other hand, is a huge quantity equivalent to about nine gallons or thirty-six quarts, enough to feed up to three hundred people.
-Jesus’ reference to three measures of wheat flour immediately rang a bell in Hebrew minds.
+On the other hand, three measures of wheat flour is a huge quantity, equivalent to about nine gallons or thirty-six quarts, enough to feed up to three hundred people.
+Jesus’ reference to three measures of wheat flour immediately rang a bell for the Jews.
 Abraham asked his wife Sarah to prepare a meal for three visitors from three measures of flour.
-The word for measure in Jesus’ parable (Greek saton) is a direct translation of the Hebrew seah in the story of the first patriarch.
+The Greek word for measure (saton) in Jesus’ parable translates into the Hebrew seah in the story of the first patriarch.

 Abraham hurried into the tent to Sarah and said, “Quick, three measures of fine flour!
 Knead it and make bread.”Genesis 18:6